 - The Daredevil movie wasn't quite bad enough to kill Daredevil 2.
 Elektra, on the other hand, was.
 That film and Halle Berry's Catwoman squashed rumors of a new spate of super-heroine movies, which was also not helped by a sudden glut of similarly themed Action Girl movies coming out at the same time as well, such as Ultraviolet and Ćon Flux, which were also lambasted by critics for being poor-to-mediocre in most aspects.
 Fox did at one point have plans to completely reboot the Daredevil/Elektra franchise in the early 2010s, but ended up letting the film rights lapse back to Disney/Marvel in order to focus more on their Fantastic Four reboot.
 Marvel has since released a made-for-Netflix show starring the character, but obviously independent of the earlier films and being part of the Marvel Cinematic Universe.
 Thankfully, said Netflix show completely redeemed the character in the public eye.

 - The Fantastic Four films from 20th Century Fox never enjoyed critical or fan reception, but the under-performance of the Rise of the Silver Surfer sequel caused Fox to cancel plans for the Silver Surfer spinoff movie in favor of a Continuity Reboot, which was green-lit in 2013.
 The reboot was released in 2015 after a lengthy Troubled Production.
 It was universally trashed across the board by fans and criticsnote , receiving a Rotten Tomatoes score of 9%, making it the lowest rated superhero movie since Catwoman.
-Its subsequent box office failure, combined with The Amazing Spider-Man 2 and Sony's subsequent deal with Marvel Studios, may have all but ensured that all future films based on a Marvel superhero sans the X-Men and Deadpool will be produced by Disneynote .
-As of now, Fox has removed a planned 2017 sequel to the reboot from its release schedule.
+Its subsequent box office failure, combined with The Amazing Spider-Man 2 and Sony's subsequent deal with Marvel Studios, as well as Fox selling their film division to Disney all but ensured that all future films based on a Marvel property will be produced by Disneynote .

 - While the first Ghost Rider film did well on its initial release, it was viewed by the filmmakers (as well as by star Nicolas Cage) as being too corny to pass as a real Ghost Rider film.
 In the wake of films like The Dark Knight, the studio felt that people were finally willing to accept a more gritty take on the character, and green-lit Ghost Rider: Spirit of Vengeance.
 The film did poorly at the box office and received terrible reviews, with Cage later admitting that they'd dropped the ball a second time in regards to the film series.
 A year later Sony gave the film rights back to Disney/Marvel, who stated that they had no immediate plans to feature the character in their films, though a version of the character appeared in the fourth season of Agents of S.H.I.E.L.D. and was very well-received.